wajihullahbaig/sound-generation-via-vae/README.md

 # sound-generation-via-vae
+## Using pytorch spectrograms for generating Audios from wav files
 ## Creating sounds via VAE, Why use a Computer Vision approach?
 Well the problem lies in the fact that wav files have a depth of information so rich we cant just deep learning networks work.
 The data is way way too much to handle.
 For example, a single